alexoughton/misternt/README.md

 2. Provides pre-created boot floppies for the setup environment which specify MiSTer-specific steps and include the SP6a components
 3. Boots from those floppies, provides drivers to use during manual device specification, and proceeds with Windows NT setup
 4. Executes a final script which finishes Service Pack 6a setup, and properly sets display resolution registry keys.

+The "boot first" image is an MS-DOS boot disk with the necessary environment to perform step 1.
+The main script is in autoexec.bat.
+The image also includes the "fdisk" and "vinfo" tools from FreeDOS to assist with partitioning.